 Don’t be fooled, not even for a second.
 Regulations always hold the data controller – the one who primarily collects data responsible for data breaches or losses.
 The data processors (the cloud providers), usually don’t have to live up to the same standards of accountability.

 GDPR for the first time, places some level of accountability on data processors as well, although data controllers bear the brunt of the responsibility without a doubt.

-Data is also shifting from traditional data centers into the hands of end users, or more precisely, endpoint devices – like laptops, tables and mobile phones.
-Users are getting used to a world where they access to data at their fingertips, and the cloud is just a hotspot away.
-Regulations thus make it critical for businesses to also protect the data on their user endpoints – an oft neglected area.
+Data is also shifting from traditional data centers into the hands of end-users, or more precisely, endpoint devices – like laptops, tablets, and mobile phones.
+Users are getting used to a world where they access data at their fingertips, and the cloud is just a hotspot away.
+Regulations thus make it critical for businesses to also protect the data on their user endpoints – an oft-neglected area.